 Once they were fired, she combined them with various other beads, coral, buttons, and more to create pretty dangle pottery earrings, as well as several stud earrings.

 You can find them for sale, while they last, on our online store.

 Charity’s own business is called Taste and Grace, reflecting the combination of her talents as a chef and artist, and her deep spiritual faith.

-We hope Charity will make more beads, pottery earrings, and also necklaces for our next firing!
+While serving the Pittsboro, North Carolina area, we hope Charity will make more beads, pottery earrings, and also necklaces for our next firing!